Australia’s #1 Best CV & Resume Writers & Career Consulting Experts

 Immediately, we can see that Evelyn’s hasn’t quite matched the basic listing and given that we had 210 applications, it’s unlikely Evelyn will be contacted for this particular role.

 So moving on from Evelyn, let’s move on to the next candidate, which is Jason Lee.
 Now, Jason Lee, he’s put his position title down as project manager working for Wilson Parking.
 So I think you can agree already we’ve got a bit of a mismatch.
 He lives in Melbourne.
-His salary is $130, 000 and is a project manager working for Wilson Parking,
+His salary is $130, 000 and is a project manager working for Wilson Parking.
+Not even a supporting cover letter will help here.

 Unfortunately, Jason is also a mismatch.